bloobsky/complain-it/README.md

 <h3>Features to be implemented</h3>

-Ability to edit an already posted job.
+Ability to edit previously  posted jobs.
+At the moment we have only 'DELETE' option.<br>
-Login possibilities in further use of website.
-Form checkup in jQuery in order not to publish empty fields.
+Login / Signup possibilities in order to expand a 'project' for fully functional website that would help people at some stage<br>

 <h3>Media</h3>